phase2/pattern-lab-workshop/problems/create_an_atom/problem.md

 .json files provide data
 .scss files provide styling

-This workshopper will show you how to put them all together to create static sites.
+This workshopper will show you how to put them all together to create static sites (and so much more!).

+For more information about Pattern Lab, visit: `http://patternlab.io/`

+---

 If you haven't made a new folder for this workshop, do so now.